 Amazon is all about user intent: to buy.
 Customers locate products primarily by using a search query, and the keywords they use are matched against the information you provide about your product.
 Factors like your sales history, product availability, price, and text match will determine whether your product appears (and how high it appears) in the results.

 Consider variations of your keywords as well.
 One way to do this is by logging out of Amazon and entering search terms in the search bar.
 Amazon will then give you suggestions which potential customers may be searching for.
-Keep your product titles relevant and natural, and be careful not to keyword-stuff.

 These are your product features, and they’re usually formatted as bullet points on the right side of your product page, next to your image.
 You have 250 characters to work with here, so highlight the top features you’d like to stand out to customers.

 Your bullet points should include crucial information like the dimensions of your product, along with the top benefits to convince them to buy.
 Include your relevant keywords, along with synonyms and variations of those keywords.

 The product description is your opportunity to use persuasive copy to sell your product to readers.
 However, it’s also a key aspect of Amazon SEO.
 The goal should be to attract and keep your readers attention, while naturally including keywords.

 Break your description up into easy-to-read paragraphs.
 Online shoppers tend to read in an F-shaped pattern when scanning product descriptions, so design your text with increasingly shorter lines: